 - All Normal Medium and Normal High Changes must be approved by the Change Advisory Board (CAB).

-4. All Emergency Changes must be authorized by a manager, reviewed by a peer and submitted for review by the CAB in retrospect to ensure that effective oversight was maintained.
+4. All Emergency Changes must be authorized by a manager, have the CR reviewed by at least one other engineer, and submitted for review by the CAB in retrospect to ensure that effective oversight was maintained.

 5. Documentation of Normal Medium, Normal High, and Emergency Changes must be logged in a common location so that coordination of changes across the organization can be managed appropriately.